 - 6.9.18.
 A Housing Needs Survey (HNS) undertaken in Thriplow in September 2018 identified 22 households in need of affordable housing with a local connection to Thriplow parish.
 The need was predominantly for smaller homes (for 6 x 1 bed, 9 x 2 bed, 5 x 3 bed, 2 x 4 bed plus) although only three of the households would potentially be eligible for a bungalow.
 This need was identified through both the housing register (fourteen) and the survey process (8 additional units once duplicates from the housing reigister discounted).
 Most of the households identified through the survey were either living at homes with their parents or in private rented accommodation (in the parish).
-Most households identified through the age of 40. - 6.9.19.
+Most households identified through the housing register do not currently live in the parish and are headed by a person under the age of 40. - 6.9.19.
 More recently, as at February 2024, South Cambridgeshire District Council record a total of 16 households with a connection to the parish and being in need of affordable housing that is available for social or affordable rent. - 6.9.20.
 Because of the high level of affordable housing need in the parish, the policy requires the affordable housing units are offered to people with a local connection (see glossary) on a preferential basis.